Decompollaborate/ipl3checksum/README.md

 The list can be checked in runtime with `ipl3checksum --help`.
 Suboptions for each tool can be checked with `ipl3checksum utilityname --help`.

+- `check`: Checks if the checksum in the ROM matches the calculated one.
 - `detect_cic`: Tries to detect the cic used from the given big endian rom.
 - `sum`: Calculates the ipl3 checksum o a given big endian rom, allowing to optionally update the checksum.